 Healthcare professionals who prescribe ABSTRAL on an outpatient basis must enroll in the TIRF REMS Access program and comply with the requirements of the REMS to ensure safe use of ABSTRAL [See WARNINGS AND PRECAUTIONS].

 As with all opioids, the safety of patients using such products is dependent on health care professionals prescribing them in strict conformity with their approved labeling with respect to patient selection, dosing, and proper conditions for use.

 The objective of dose titration is to identify an effective and tolerable maintenance dose for ongoing management of breakthrough cancer pain episodes.
 The effective and tolerable dose of ABSTRAL will be determined by dose titration in individual patients.

 Carefully supervise patients until a dose that provides adequate analgesia with tolerable side effects is reached for breakthrough pain control.

-Individually titrate ABSTRAL to a dose that provides adequate analgesia with tolerable side effects.
+Starting Dose: Individually titrate ABSTRAL to a dose that provides adequate analgesia with tolerable side effects.
 Begin titration of all patients with an initial dose of ABSTRAL of 100 mcg.
 Due to differences in the pharmacokinetic properties and individual variability, even patients switching from other fentanyl containing products to ABSTRAL must start with the 100 mcg dose.
+However, for patients converting from Actiq, see Table 1: Initial Dosing Recommendations for Patients on ACTIQ.
 ABSTRAL is not equivalent on a mcg per mcg basis with all other fentanyl products, therefore, do not switch patients on a mcg per mcg basis from any other fentanyl product.
 ABSTRAL is NOT a generic version of any other fentanyl product.